Stay in Touch with

 First Lutheran Church of Torrance

 Classical Crossroads' Classical Interludes concerts are graciously hosted as a gift to the community by FirstServe Community Services, the nonprofit community service partner organization of First Lutheran Church & School – Torrance.
-The finest artists from Southern California and around the world perform concerts at 3:00 p.m. on the first Saturdays of each month from October through May, except December.
+The finest artists from Southern California and around the world perform concerts at 3:00 p.m. on the first Saturdays of each month from October through May.

 FIRST LUTHERAN CHURCH & SCHOOL